 There are three types of warrants that may be issued by the Court:

-- FTA - Fail to Appear on complaints filed against individuals who did not appear to answer to Class C Misdemeanor charges;
+FTA - Fail to Appear on complaints filed against individuals who did not appear to answer to other Class C Misdemeanor charges;

 In most cases, when a warrant for arrest is necessary, a notice may be sent to you at the address shown on your citation.
 This notice outlines the violations charged against you and fines associated with them.